duosecurity/duo_log_sync/README.md

 #### Consideration before using Accounts API for MSP customers

 - Calling Admin API handlers with Accounts API is mutually exclusive with cross-deployment sub-accounts.
 Many customers with sub-accounts (especially MSPs) must use cross-deployment sub-accounts and therefore can't use Accounts API.

+#### Trust Monitor Support
+- Currently, the Trust Monitor endpoint supports logging in JSON format.
+Furthermore, it does not support MSP.
+Calling this endpoint (in addition with any other endpoints) to use CEF format or MSP will not allow the program to execute.